urbanspr1nter/book-notes/Dont-Make-Me-Think.md

 * The goal is to _MINIMIZE_ the "question mark" thoughts, and not eliminate them entirely.
 That's impossible.
 Strive to be *self-explanatory*.
 * We don't _read_ web pages.
 We scan them for interesting content.
 * When we visit a web page, the chances are that we already know what we are trying to look for.
 Therefore, users visit for a _purpose_.
+* We are really good at scanning quickly for information.
+* When we visit a page, we inherently know we don't need to read _everything_
+* Our eyes focus on words that relate to the task at hand.
+* We generally don't figure out how things work.
+We muddle through to the point where we can get the task done.
+Sometimes just knowing enough to get things done is _good enough_.